Though the area we call Stepney nowadays is quite small, it was once a manor that covered most of what’s now the East End.

 One well-known local resident was Joseph Merrick, the Elephant Man.
 Merrick suffered from huge overgrowths of body tissue, possibly caused by a genetic condition called Proteus syndrome, which gave him a deformed appearance and significant disabilities.
 Abandoned by his family and with no other source of income, he was exhibited in a freak show at what is now 259 Whitechapel Road, but was rescued by Frederick Treves, a surgeon at the London Hospital, just across the road, who arranged for him to live at the hospital.
 Merrick’s condition continued to worsen, however, and he died in 1890, aged just 27.
 John Hurt played him in David Lynch’s 1980 film, The Elephant Man.

 The other famous local battle was the 1936 Battle of Cable Street.
-In those days London’s most visible immigrant community were Jews, and Stepney was London’s main Jewish area.
+In those days London’s most obvious immigrant community were Jews, and Stepney was London’s main Jewish area.
 The far-right party of the time, the German-funded British Union of Fascists, organized a march through the neighbourhood to intimidate them.
 Britain’s Jewish establishment, in the form of the Board of Deputies and the Jewish Chronicle, told the local Jewish community to stay away, but the Cockney Jews resolved to block the Fascists.
 Abandoned by the Board of Deputies, they were supported by their neighbours, the local Irish community, and many thousands of sympathizers from across London.
 With the Spanish Civil War at its height, the anti-Fascists adopted the Spanish motto, No pasarán, meaning, “They shall not pass,” and they did not.
 A mural on Cable Street commemorates the battle.